UnitedEffects/ueauth/README.md

 ### CI

-* To use Codefresh CI you'll need to add a deploy stage to the ci/codefresh.yaml file
+* To use Codefresh CI to deploy to lambda you'll need to uncomment that line from ci/codefresh.yaml

 ## Todo